peplau/MVPinny-Chrome-Extension/README.md

 ⟹ To use the model "gpt-4" your OpenAI account must support ChatGPT 4.
 If it doesn't, try using the model "gpt-3.5-turbo"

 9. Make sure you can see the module listed on the Chrome Extensions page
 ![alt text](docs/images/image-10.png)

 10. For your convenience, pin the extension to your toolbar.

  ![alt text](docs/images/image-8.png)

-### Configuration
+## Configuration
-The critical setup involves the selection of both the "OpenAI Key" and the "model."
-However, they were already configured in previous steps.<br> If necessary, these selections can be modified by right-clicking on the "MVPinny" logo in the Extensions bar and selecting Options.
+The critical setup involves the selection of both the "OpenAI Key" and the "model", already configured in previous steps.
+These selections can be modified by **right-clicking** on the MVPinny logo in the Extensions bar and selecting Options.

 ![Options](docs/images/Options.png)